Language: EN

 A string is the “real text” variable type.
 Unlike char, which represents a single character, a String can contain a word, a phrase, or even a complete paragraph.

-In many programming languages, a string is simply a collection of char.
+In many programming languages, a string is simply a collection of chars.
 For example, in C.

-However, to facilitate the handling and manipulation of text strings, programming languages generally provide more complex objects, specifically designed to work with text.
+However, to simplify the handling and manipulation of text strings, programming languages generally provide more complex objects designed to work with texts (which are also built around a collection of chars).

-In languages derived from C, such as C++, C#, or Java, both types, char and string, exist.
-For example, here’s how you would create a variable of each type in C#
+In the languages derived from C, such as C++, C#, or Java, both types, char and string, exist.
+For example, this is how you would create a variable of each type in C#:

 char myCharacter = 'A';